sparrell/orig_ocas/README.md

 Right now, only the verbose version of json is accepted.
 It may be that different url paths will be used for the 3 different versions (eg /openc2/verbose).
 It contains the following for it’s API:
 - rest_init/2 - to tell cowboy this is a REST API
 - allowed_methods/2 – to tell cowboy to only allow the POST method
 - content_types_accepted/2 – to tell cowboy that only JSON is allowed, and to pass control to handle_json/2 when json is posted on this url
 - handle_json/2 (and it’s helper routines) :
-o	verifies there is a body in the http request o	decodes and verifies the json o	spawns the necessary processes for action/target/actuator/modifier (more on this further down) o	does the simulation o	sends the appropriate http response
+  * verifies there is a body in the http request
+  * decodes and verifies the json
+  * spawns the necessary processes for action/target/actuator/modifier (more on this further down)
+  * does the simulation
+  * sends the appropriate http response

 The openC2 language is in JSON and consists of two mandatory top-level fields (action, target)